nahidulhasan/nodejs-weather-app/README.md

-Node Js Weather app is a simple module for obtaining weather information
+Node Js Weather App is a simple module for obtaining weather information

 ### Installation